rynpsc/dialog/README.md

 [For an example on how to animate the dialog see the CodePen demo](https://codepen.io/rynpsc/pen/YVVGdr).

+### Autofocus

+On opening the dialog focus should be set to an element inside it.
+This can be set by adding the `data-dialog-autofocus` attribute to the desired element.
+If this attribute isn't present focus will be directed to the first focusable element.

 ### Data Attribute API

 This library contains an optional data attribute API that enables opening and closing a dialog instance.